 In order to be fully prepared as a nutrition professional, faculty members in the Department of Human Nutrition recommend that, at a minimum, you complete the bachelor’s degree and meet the minimum academic requirements of the Academy of Nutrition and Dietetics (Didactic Program in Dietetics requirement) and a post baccalaureate dietetic internship.
-After completing the internship and taking the registration examination of the Academy, you will be qualified to become employed as a registered dietitian (RD).
+After completing the internship and taking the registration examination of the Academy, you will be qualified to become employed as a Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN).
 The RD credential is the minimum requirement to become employed in many of the nutrition-related positions available in the United States.

 Career opportunities in the field of nutrition and dietetics continue to expand.
 In addition to careers in traditional settings such as hospitals, nutrition professionals have more opportunities available in: